instea/react-native-popup-menu/README.md

 ```
 If you are using older RN versions check our compatibility table.

+If you are using RN 0.55+, you might want to check our beta version (see #90 for details and please leave us the feedback)

 ## Basic Usage
 Wrap your application inside `MenuProvider` and then simply use `Menu` component where you need it.
 Below you can find a simple example.